 Through the Home Purchase Assistance program, eligible faculty now have the opportunity receive College assistance if they choose to make their home within a range of locales in the thriving and diverse greater Philadelphia area, home to a vibrant mix of cultures, a top-notch culinary scene, and world class art and history museums.
 Swarthmore is easily accessible on the Media-Elwyn regional rail line, and in keeping with the College’s commitment to sustainability, the Home Purchase Assistance program also encourages our community members to take advantage of public transit at our doorstep.

-Mortgage loans are administered by our participating lenders, Franklin Mint Federal Credit Union and TIAA Financial Services, and subject to the underwriting policies of the financial institution.
+Mortgage loans are administered by our participating lender, Franklin Mint Federal Credit Union, and subject to the underwriting policies of the financial institution.
 This loan is taxable, and 1/10th of the loan amount will be added to the employee's W-2 at each anniversary date of the loan.
 This program is subject to available resources.